-As a result, the Commission proposes that the Member States take the position, as regards matters falling under the Euratom Treaty, at the Energy Charter Conference, not preventing the approval of the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes.
+As a result, the Commission proposes that the Member States take the position at the Energy Charter Conference on this matter not preventing the approval of the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes.

-Bearing in mind that the European Commission put forward proposals for a Decision on the withdrawal of, respectively, the EU and Euratom from the ECT, it is expected that the European Union and Euratom, while still being Contracting Parties to the ECT at the time of vote on the above-mentioned decisions of the Energy Charter Conference, will neither be present nor voting.
-Therefore, this proposal sets out the position to be taken by the Member States that remain Contracting Parties to the ECT either at the meeting of the Energy Charter Conference, should they decide to participate, or in a written procedure, as the case may be.
+The subject matter of the envisaged decisions concern an area for which the Union has exclusive external competence by virtue of Article 3(1) TFEU, namely the common commercial policy.
+The envisaged decisions concern rules on trade and the protection of foreign direct investment, which fall within this area of exclusive Union competence.
+Bearing in mind that the European Commission put forward proposals for a Council Decision on the withdrawal of, respectively, the EU and Euratom from the ECT, it is expected that the European Union and Euratom, while still being Contracting Parties to the ECT at the time of vote on the above-mentioned decisions of the Energy Charter Conference, will neither be present nor voting.
+Therefore, this proposal sets out to establish the position to be taken by the Member States that remain Contracting Parties to the ECT either at the meeting of the Energy Charter Conference, should they decide to participate, or in a written procedure, as the case may be.
 This is without prejudice to the division of competences between the Union and its Member States.